 We monitor the marketplace both on a regional and line of business basis.
 The private passenger market place would best be described as stable with ample capacity to grow business with a challenging pricing environment.
-Rates for private passenger are competitive across the upper Midwest with few companies increasing price to offset challenging underwriting results.
-The nonstandard auto market is competitive with companies seeking to grow this line, but, similar to the private passenger auto line, pricing is difficult and results challenging.
-In the property lines of business, companies seem to be increasing price in the loss prone areas and holding prices steady in non-loss states.
+Rates for private passenger are competitive across the upper Midwest.
+The non-standard auto market is competitive with companies seeking to grow this line, but, similar to the private passenger auto line, pricing is difficult and results challenging.
+In the property lines of business, companies are increasing prices in the loss prone areas and holding prices steady in non-loss states.

-Unlike property and casualty insurance, the total crop insurance premiums written each year vary mainly based on prevailing commodity prices for the type of crops insured, because the aggregate number of acres planted does not vary much from year to year.
+Unlike our other insurance segments, crop insurance premiums written each year fluctuate primarily based on prevailing commodity prices for the type of crops insured, as the aggregate number of acres insured generally remains consistent from year to year.
 Because the premiums that are charged for crop insurance are established by the Risk Management Agency ("RMA"), which is a division of the United States Department of Agriculture, and the policy forms and terms are also established by the RMA, insurers do not compete on price or policy terms and conditions.
 Moreover, because participation in other federal farm programs by a farmer is conditioned upon participation in the federal crop insurance program, most farmers obtain crop insurance on their plantings each year.